Howard Drew: Early life

 Born in Lexington, Virginia, Howard Drew and his family settled in Springfield, Massachusetts, in 1904.
 His father was a Baptist minister, and both parents agreed they did not want to raise Howard in the Jim Crow south.

 A graduate from Springfield (Central) High School, Drew showed exceptional athletic abilities even upon entering high school.
 Known for winning track meets—regardless of sporting apparel—he soon became recognized nationally, later setting world records in the 50, 100 and 220 yard dash.
-In his early years in high school it had “been said that he often raced the horses going to a fire, since few men in the area would compete with him” (Davis-Harris).
+In his early years in high school it was said that he often raced the horses going to a fire, since few men in the area would compete with him (Davis-Harris).

-This all took place while in high school.
-Drew scored more points individually than other high school teams during track meets, and he had already tied world records at the midpoint of his high school athletic career.
+This all took place during high school.
+Drew scored more points individually than entire high school teams during track meets, and he had already tied world records at the midpoint of his high school athletic career.
 He is known for winning his first two races in high school (age 15) wearing his own shorts that he made and, on top of this, he won one race barefooted and one race wearing what would today be called cleats.
 But for him, these cleats were his own creation of inserting nails into his track shoes and cushioning this with leather.

 Drew impressed everyone by winning the first 100-yard dash with these cleats, and the next 440-yard dash on cinder track without anything on his feet at the Fourth of July “Springfield City Games” that year (AAR).